planetfederal/workshops/workshops/geoserver/intro/doc/source/install/suite.rst

    Boundless Suite components and ecosystem

 Boundless Suite is free and open source, and is available for download from `Boundless <http://boundlessgeo.com/>`_.
 Boundless Suite customers are provided with the latest release along with commercial training and support.
 Boundless Suite includes slightly different extensions than the community releases of GeoServer.
-Boundless Suite components are subject to extensive integration testing and are available in a range of packages from virtual machines through to linux packages, web archives and cloud/clustering options.
+Boundless Suite components are subject to extensive integration testing and are available in a range of packages including virtual machines, Linux packages, web archives, and cloud/clustering options.

-GeoServer also plays an important role in other Boundless products including the Boundless Exchange content management system.
+GeoServer also plays an important role in other Boundless products including the `Boundless Exchange <https://boundlessgeo.com/boundless-exchange/>`__ content management system.

 Installation Requirements
 -------------------------